Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

   svn co http://routino.org/svn/trunk routino
 ~~~~
 Note: you might have to install TortoiseSVN or any other svn client

 - Adapt, use and follow instructions found in build_routino.bat
   which you can find in \msvc_64 directory of your QMS source directory
-- It may me necessary to switch off antivirus software before compilation (Avast has been reported to block compilation)
+- It may be necessary to switch off antivirus software before compilation (Avast has been reported to block compilation by one user)

 ### C4.)
 Install Qt5.5 http://qt-project.org
 - Download and run the Qt5 Windows Online Installer